This post may contain affiliate links, view our disclaimer for details.

 - Digital Scale

-๐ฅ Video tutorial and exact ingredient quantities are in the recipe card below!
+🎥 Video tutorial and exact ingredient quantities are in the recipe card below!

 Melt the Chocolate Chips, Whisk Sugar & Bloom Cocoa Powder

-STEP 4: Add the vanilla extract, espresso powder, and cocoa powder to the bowl.
+Add the vanilla extract, espresso powder, and cocoa powder to the bowl.
 Whisk these together until thoroughly combined.
 Then, mix the vinegar into the wet ingredients.

 Make the Vegan Brownie Batter

-STEP 6: Using a fork, gently mix these dry ingredients on top before folding them into the wet mixture with a spatula.
-Itโs important to mix until just combined.
+Sprinkle the flour, baking powder, and salt over the wet mixture.
+Using a fork, gently mix these dry ingredients on top before folding them into the wet mixture with a spatula.

-STEP 8: Transfer the brownie batter into the prepared baking pan.
 Smooth the top and place the pan on the middle rack of the preheated oven.
 Bake for 36-38 minutes, or until the top is glossy and a toothpick inserted in the center comes out with a few moist crumbs.

-STEP 8: Allow the brownies to cool in the pan at room temperature.
+Allow the brownies to cool in the pan at room temperature.
 This step helps them set properly and helps keep the inside moist.

-STEP 9: Then, lift them out of the pan using the overhanging parchment paper and transfer to a wire rack to finish cooling.
+Then, lift them out of the pan using the overhanging parchment paper and transfer to a wire rack to finish cooling.
 Once cooled, cut them into squares and serve.

-Serving
+Serving Ideas

 Here Are a Few Batter Mix-In Ideas:

-- Chopped Walnuts โ Introduce a satisfying crunch.
+- Chopped Walnuts

-- Peanut Butter Chips โ Add a layer of creamy, nutty richness.
+- Peanut Butter Chips

 Here are a Few Topping Options:

-- Vegan Caramel Sauce โ A sweet drizzle to elevate each bite.
+- Vegan Caramel Sauce

-- Dark Chocolate Drizzle โ For an extra touch of chocolate indulgence
+- Dark Chocolate Drizzle

-Storage
+Storage Tips

 Just a note: as time passes, the brownies develop an even richer, fudgier texture!
+Here are some ways to store this recipe once the brownies have cooled:

 Room Temperature Storage: